In this travel update, we’re announcing our new travel goal that will take us into our fifth year of Roaming Around the World:

 The voyage is already off to a great start.
 We’re currently aboard the Holland America Volendam, which will be our “home” for the next half-month as we cross the world’s largest ocean.
 It’s an almost full ship of nearly 1,400 passengers that will likewise be making this journey with us.

-After slumming it up in coach seats of the Amtrak train for the previous few nights in a row, we’re now feeling all fancy from our comfy stateroom as we watch the rugged pine-covered coastline of British Columbia pass right outside out window.
+After slumming it up in coach seats of the Amtrak Empire Builder from Chicago to Seattle, we’re now feeling all fancy from our comfy stateroom as we watch the rugged pine-covered coastline of British Columbia pass right outside out window.
 And OMG is this coastline beautiful!

 We pulled out of Vancouver and waved goodbye to Canada as seaplanes buzzed by our ship.
 Then we took a northbound trajectory right along the coast of British Columbia, which has been stunning.
 Often on repositioning cruises you’re looking at nothing but blue ocean for days on end.
 So it’s been particularly nice to be able to gaze out upon the shores of British Columbia as we navigate through some tight passages.
 Here’s the glowing sunrise we woke up to this morning.